 - 1. Exam tables paper is changed between each patient.
 If contaminated with blood or other potentially infectious materials, the paper is discarded in the contaminated trash.
 Table surfaces are cleaned with an EPA approved disinfectant. - 2.
 Disposable ear probe covers are disposed of in the contaminated trash after patient use. - 3.
-Non-disposable ear speculums are cleaned and disinfected with an EPA approved disinfectant after each patient.
+Ear speculums are cleaned and disinfected with an approved EPA disinfectant after each patient.
 Disposable ear speculums are disposed of after each patient use. - 4.
-Disposable vaginal speculums are disposed of after patient use. - 5.
-Sterile suture and suture removal kits are disposable and are disposed of in sharps containers and contaminated trash after patient use. - 6.
-MediPort and Hickman trays are disassembled and disposed of in sharps containers and contaminated trash. - 7.
+Disposable vaginal speculums are disposed of after patient use.

+- 5. Sterile suture and suture removal kits are disposable and are disposed of in sharps containers and contaminated trash after patient use. - 6.
+MediPort and Hickman trays are disassembled and disposed of in sharps containers and contaminated trash. - 8.
 Dirty disposable supplies are placed in red biohazard containers.
-Biohazard waste is stored in the dirty room until pickup by the biohazard waste technician. - 8.
-Reusable dirty equipment is thoroughly cleaned, with approved instrument cleaner, to remove all organic matter.
-This clinic does not have an autoclave.
-Critical equipment that will enter sterile tissues or the vascular system will be cleaned with instrument cleaner, packaged with chemical indicators in each pack and taken to be autoclaved at outside facility.
-See Appendix B for detailed process. - C. Each exam room will have an appropriately labeled contaminated trash can (red bag) and a noncontaminated trash can (clear or brown bag).
+Biohazard waste is stored in the "dirty room" until pickup by the biohazard waste technician. - 9.
+This building houses the Pediatric Specialty Dental Clinic which has an autoclave.
+However, only dental instruments are sterilized in this autoclave.
+Pediatric Specialty Clinic does not have an autoclave.
+(See Dental Clinic policy). - C. Nonreusable contaminated equipment will be discarded in appropriate containers. - D. Each exam room will have an appropriately labeled contaminated trash can (red bag) and a noncontaminated trash can (clear or brown bag).
 Any contaminated non-sharp trash will be placed in the red bag trash.
 These red bags will be gathered by ECU Biohazard Waste technicians and sent for incineration.
-Any non-contaminated trash will be placed in a clear or brown bag to be collected by housekeeping. - D. Sharp disposal units are located wall mounted and located in every exam room, procedure room, patient-processing room, and nursing station.
+Any non-contaminated trash will be placed in a clear or brown bag to be collected by housekeeping. - E. Sharp disposal units are located wall mounted and located in every exam room, procedure room, patient processing rooms, and nursing station.
 These containers are checked routinely by staff and disposed of when they are 3/4 full.
-They should be securely sealed and placed in the red bag storage area prior to pick- up for incineration.

-E. Clean linen is stored in closed cabinets in each examination room or in the linen closet.
+They should be securely sealed and placed in the red bag storage area prior to pick- up for incineration. - F. Clean linen is stored in closed cabinets in each examination room or in the linen closet.
 "Dirty" linen hampers are kept in each examination room and lined with a leak-proof bag.
 Soiled linen should be placed in covered "dirty" linen hampers.
-When hampers are full, the bags are tied closed and placed in the dirty room, at the back of the clinic prior to pickup each week by the contract linen service.
+When hampers are full, the bags are tied closed and placed in the "dirty" room prior to pickup each week by the contract linen service.
 Gloves will be worn when handling soiled linen.
 Dirty linen is picked up every Thursday.